Indian shares edge up; Reliance Industries rallies

 By Vishal Sridhar

-July 5 Indian shares were largely up on Wednesday, with Reliance Industries and automakers pushing the indexes slightly higher but a lack of clear drivers capped broader advances in other sectors.
+July 5 (Reuters) - Indian shares were largely up on Wednesday, with Reliance Industries and automakers pushing the indexes slightly higher but a lack of clear drivers capped broader advances in other sectors.

 Though markets largely welcomed the unveiling of a unified goods and services tax, other key events loom including the start of earnings reports later this month.